HuettenaTHOR/FuOGPU/HW7/results.md

 Max threads per SM: 1536
 Max blocks per SM: 24
 Thread warp size: 32
+From this we can calculate an optimal launch configuration:
+To maximize occupancy, we calculate BLOCK_SIZE as follows:
 Suggested BLOCK_SIZE: 64
 Suggested GRID_SIZE: 816
 We also need to know the number of elements in our 40 MB float array: